gsmann997/Max3010Sensor/README.md

 Once you get the case the only step left is assembling the case.
 The final result is:
 <img src="https://user-images.githubusercontent.com/43187603/48815301-07242580-ed0c-11e8-836c-ad78ff526679.jpg" heigth="300" width="300">
+# Testing
+To test if everything works, you can run the code on the PI and verify if the result is accectable or there are some errors in the output.
+As if we try to move this project in production environment we will need to order everything in bulk which will make everything cheaper, specially the shipping cost.
+To make the production faster we can use one working image and clone it in the other new projects.
+Moreover, we can check regularly after a number of produced device if the image is working fine and has not been corrupted.
+We can automate the soldering and assemblying process.
+Another improvement could be changing the design of the case and make it easier to assemble.
+Regarding the case it might be a better option to get it done by an external supplier instead of buying the raw plastics and using a laser cut to make the case out those plastics.